Qihoo360/hbox/doc/submit.md

 inputformat | specify the class of the inputformat when input-strategy is "STREAM", default as the configure of xlearning.inputformat.class
 inputformat-shuffle | whether to shuffle the input splits when input-strategy is "STREAM", default as the configure of xlearning.input.stream.shuffle
-output-strategy | the strategy of the output file, default as the configure of xlearning.output.strategy outputformat | specify the class of outputformat when output-strategy is "STREAM", default as the configure of xlearning.outputformat.class
+output-strategy | the strategy of the output file, default as the configure of xlearning.output.strategy outputformat | specify the class of outputformat when output-strategy is "STREAM", default as the configure of xlearning.outputformat.class tf-evaluator | whether to set the last worker as evaluator of distributed TensorFlow job type, default as the configure of xlearning.tf.evaluator